 The activity has an actual start date

+The activity has an actual or projected completion date following 8/31/2019

+Adding/Updating a Deployment Report:

-The activity has an actual or projected completion date following 8/31/2019/UpdatingAgencies can use either add or update as the top-level operation to change Deployment Report data.
+Agencies can use either add or update as the top-level operation to change Deployment Report data.
 Agencies must provide a Project ID or Agency Project ID to indicate which activity record to link with the given Deployment Report.
-The IT Dashboard will always overwrite Releases to Production and Releases to Test based on the contents of the request file.Getting a Deployment Report:
+The IT Dashboard will always overwrite Releases to Production and Releases to Test based on the contents of the request file.

+Deleting a Deployment Report:

+Deployment Reports cannot be deleted via the General Data Report.
+Deletion should occur via the Business Case or Investment Report.

+Getting a Deployment Report:

 The get operation will yield all Deployment Reports associated with the provided UII.

+Risks Report:

 Risks Reports are required for all Type 01 Major Investment along with Infrastructure Management Category (IMC) 02 Security, IMC 04 Network, IMC 05 Date Center and Cloud, IMC 06 End User, IMC 08 Application, and IMC 09 Delivery investments.
+Each Risks Report must submit all 13 risks areas.
+For each risk area with a combined probability and impact score of “6” or great, a mitigation plan is required.
+Risk Score is calculated as Risk Probability x Risk Impact.

+Adding Risks:

+This Operation is used for investments (UIIs) that have not previously submitted a Risks Report.

+Updating Risks:

-Each Risks Report must submit all . raa mp .The update operation does not require Agencies to submit all 13 risk areas at once.
+This Operation is used to update a given Risks Report record.
+The update operation does not require Agencies to submit all 13 risk areas at once.
 However, if an Agency is updating a given risk area, they must provide all data nodes associated with the risk area.

+Deleting Risks:

+This Operation is used to delete the Risks Report record.

+Getting Risks:

+This Operation is used to return all information associated with a Risks Report.

 General Instructions for Submission Confirmation